simone-sanfratello/json-stringify-extended/README.md

 ## Purpose

-- Stringify more than primitive types into JSON format
+- Stringify more primitive types into JSON format
 - Stringify in JavaScript Object
-- Use not yet defined types (like enums)
+- Use not yet defined types (e.g. enums)
 - Avoid useless quotes
-- Choose to throw exception or not in circularity references
+- Choose to throw exception, or not in circularity references

 ## Installing